taurus-org/taurus/doc/source/devel/howto_macros/macros_general.rst

     alphabetical order)

-How to start writting a macro
+How to start writing a macro
 -----------------------------

 Since macros are essencially Python_ code, they reside inside a Python_ file.
 In sardana, we call a Python_ file which contains macros a *macro library*.

-At the time of writting, the easiest way to create a new macro is from spock (we are currently working on a macro editor :term:`GUI`).
+At the time of writing, the easiest way to create a new macro is from spock (we are currently working on a macro editor :term:`GUI`).

 Preparing your text editor